-Gallstones sometimes occur without any evident symptoms, and we just keep on with our regular life without knowing that anything is wrong.
+Gallstones sometimes occur without any evident symptoms.
+We just keep on with our regular life without knowing that anything is wrong.
 Poor nutrition can be the cause of this condition, so let’s learn how to recognize this problem and avoid it ahead of time.

 Symptoms of gallstones

 Have you ever asked yourself what gallstones are?
 They are hard, little crystals that block your gallbladder from carrying out its most basic functions.
-They appear in your body because of changes in bile, infection, small problems in the gallbladder’s capacity to drain, or because of high cholesterol or poor eating habits.
+They appear in your body because of changes in bile, infections, small problems in the gallbladder’s capacity to drain, or due to high cholesterol or poor eating habits.

 1. Type of pain